African Archaeology

 Archaeology in NE Nigeria __ Archaeological research in North East Nigeria - photos - Website from the University at Frankfurt - http://www.informatik.uni-frankfurt.de/~sfb268/c7/c7.htm

 Djemila, Algeria __ "With Djemila, Algeria is a strong contender of having the greatest Roman ruins of North Africa.
 While the ruin area in itself is not one of the largest, it is often well preserved, and the adjoining museum, is virutally packed with excellent mosaics,- mosaics that so often else have been transported to national museums far away.
 Altogether, Djemila stands out as one of the best preserved Roman ruins of North Africa."
-This is an overview of the area. - map - From Tore Kjeilen - http://i-cias.com/m.s/algeria/djemila.htm
+This is an overview of the area, a Roman archaeology site. - map - From Tore Kjeilen - http://i-cias.com/m.s/algeria/djemila.htm

 HomePage Redlist __ Learn about the problem of archaeological looting in Africa - By International Council of Museums - French or English - http://www.icom.org/redlist